GRANTS

 THE THESIS/DISSERTATION GRANT PROPOSAL

-The thesis/dissertation grant proposal to be submitted by a RAP applicant must be no more than 15 pages long (A4 size paper, double-spaced, font size 12).
-This must be based on the thesis/dissertation proposal, which has been approved by the applicant’s panel of critics and advisers.
+The thesis/dissertation grant proposal to be submitted must be no more than ten (10) pages long (A4 size paper, double-spaced, font size 12) based on the approved thesis/dissertation.
 The grant proposal must include a description of the following:

 Statement of the Problem

 This should be concise and to the point.
-It must indicate that the applicant has gone beyond having a general area of interest (e.g., gender, kinship, environment, governance, sustainable development etc.), and has now formulated a focused question/problem worth researching.
+It must indicate that the applicant has gone beyond having a general area of interest (e.g., gender, kinship, environment, governance, sustainable development etc.), and has now formulated a focused question/problem and objectives worth researching.
 The statement of the problem must inform readers what new knowledge they are going to gain from the thesis/dissertation research that they do not already know.
-Along with the statement of the problem is the articulation of the rationale and significance of the research.

 The statement of the problem must be embedded within a given field of inquiry.
-Hence, the applicant must provide a summary of the relevant literature and theoretical framework/s informing his/her thesis/dissertation problem.
-A good grant proposal demonstrates not only an awareness of relevant literature and previous scholarly arguments, but locates the thesis/dissertation problem within the intersections of on-going debates and theoretical currents.
+Hence, the applicant must provide a summary of the relevant literature and theoretical framework/s informing the thesis/dissertation problem.
+A good grant proposal demonstrates an awareness of relevant literature and previous scholarly arguments and locates the thesis/dissertation problem within the intersections of ongoing debates and theoretical currents.

 Methodology

-The grant proposal must specify the research approach, procedures and activities that the applicant will undertake, and how the results from these research operations will be analyzed and interpreted in terms of the thesis/dissertation problem and objectives.
-Research operations and methods (i.e., archival work, surveys, interviews, observation and testing statistical patterns etc.) vary by discipline, but the applicant must be able to argue why his/her choice of methodology is the best approach to answering the thesis/dissertation’s central problem.
+The grant proposal must specify the research operations and activities the applicant will undertake and how the results from these operations will be analyzed and interpreted in terms of the thesis/dissertation problem.
+Research operations and activities (i.e., archival work, surveys, interviews, observation and testing statistical patterns, etc.) vary by discipline, but the applicant must be able to argue why the choice of methodology is the best approach to answering the thesis/dissertation’s central problem.

-The applicant must indicate the remaining activities he/she needs to do to complete the thesis/dissertation, bearing in mind that the RAP grant period is for one year only.
+The applicant must indicate the remaining activities needed to complete the thesis/dissertation research, bearing in mind that the RAP grant period is for one year only.

 REVIEW PROCEDURE

-Each PSSC-RAP proposal is reviewed by two members of the PSSC Research Committee based on the following criteria: (a) clarity of research problem; (b) contextualizing research problem within existing literature and theoretical framework/s; (c) methodology; and (d) overall presentation and study significance.
+Each PSSC-RAP proposal will undergo a double-blind review from the members of the PSSC Research Committee based on the following criteria: (a) clarity of research problem and objectives; (b) contextualizing the research problem within existing literature and theoretical framework/s; (c) methodology; and (d) overall presentation and study significance.

 The financial requirement of the research and the availability of other funds are also considered in the review.